Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

     print_object(obj)   # => [123, 'hello world']
 ```

-An object acts like a Python reference.
+An object acts like a Python reference:

 See `object2.mojo`:
 ```py